SamiAibeche/Monitoring_101/Report.md

 ___Keep Evolving___: Systems change, and so do the bad guys' tricks.
 That's why we should regularly revisit our monitoring game plan, tweaking it to stay current.

 ___Knowledge is Power___: And finally, let's make sure our IT team is up to speed on the latest in monitoring savvy.
-The right training can make all the difference in catching and dealing with alerts effectively."
+The right training can make all the difference in catching and dealing with alerts effectively.

 <p align="center">